 - Increase Safety Policies: Improve the safety in your business by implementing new safety policies to lower risk.
 This can lower the number of claims and the dollar amount you could potentially pay for safety-related claims.

 - Don’t Get More Coverage Than You Need: Lowering your coverage limits to the amount you absolutely need will likely lower your monthly costs.

-- Have Insurance Companies Compete for Your Business: Since product liability insurance is is so varied in it’s pricing, small business owners should work with a broker to have multiple insurance carriers compete to offer you the best policy at the best price.
-Embroker’s experienced brokers and online platform make this easy.
+- Have Insurance Companies Compete for Your Business: Since product liability insurance is is so varied in its pricing, small business owners should work with a broker to have multiple insurance carriers compete to offer you the best policy at the best price.

 TIP: Some people will tell you that not reporting smaller claims can help you save money on your product liability insurance.
 But that can be a bad idea that will cost you in the end.
 Many product liability insurance policies have reporting provisions that require business owners to report claims of any size in order to avoid the claim being declined later on if it turns into something big

 Now let’s look at the types of coverage typically found in a product liability insurance policy.